Duimon/thebezelproject-scripts/README.md

 BackgroundImage = "../../../images/PSX/placeholder.png"

-**8.** Run retroarch from with your content and adjust the shader parameters to your liking, making sure to use the **[SCALING} Non-Integer Scale %** parameter  to cover the bezel in the existing graphic.
+**8.** Run retroarch from with your content and adjust the shader parameters to your liking, making sure to use the **[SCALING] Non-Integer Scale %** parameter  to cover the bezel in the existing graphic.
 Save a core preset.

 **9.** Copy the scripts from my repo to your PSX images folder.
 Replace the **”_Beetle PSX HW.slangp”** with your preset.
 (Copy your preset to the folder instead of moving it, it will be used as a default in case thebezelproject doesn’t have a graphic for one or more of your ROMs.
 Make sure it is named **”_Beetle PSX HW.slangp”**) (Use this slangp name when repeating this process for all your systems at this point, it will keep you from needing to edit any scripts)